robstave/angular2-training/session-one/page2.md

 ** NG Live Development Server is running on http://localhost:4200. ** Build successful - 1342ms.
 ```

+So...behind the scenes...its taking your project, transpiling it to javascript, packaging it to a few small chunks
+and serving that as the application.

 The application is now running on localhost port 4200.
 http://localhost:4200